aymane-maghouti/Mobile-Data-Hive-Insights/README.md

 `Apache Sqoop`: Utilized for transferring data between MySQL and the Hadoop ecosystem.
 Batch integration mode was used for importing data from MySQL to Hive datawarehouse.

-`Apache Hive`: Employed as the datawarehouse solution in this project, also for data processing and analysis using Hive Query Language (HiveQL).
+`Apache Hive`: Employed as the datawarehouse solution in this project, also for data processing and analysis using Hive Query Language(HiveQL).

-`Apache Derby`: for the Metastore of the hive datawarehouse
+`Apache Derby`:   used ad embedded database for storing the Hive Metastore.

-`Hadoop Ecosystem (HDFS)`:
-the data, stored in hive datawarehouse, is actually stored in Hadoop Distributed File System (HDFS).
+`Hadoop Ecosystem (HDFS)`: the data, stored in hive datawarehouse, is actually stored in Hadoop Distributed File System (HDFS).

-`Power BI`: Used for creating interactive visualizations and dashboard.
+`Power BI`: Used for creating interactive visualization and dashboard.